NFNChris/json-transmute/README.md

-subtract(x1,x2,..xn) | Subtract one or more values from a piped value trim | Removes leading and trailing whitespace from the piped string uppercase | Returns `.toUpperCase()` of the piped string values | Formats piped value as an array.
-Objects are converted to an array of key values.
+subtract(x1,x2,..xn) | Subtract one or more values from a piped value trim | Removes leading and trailing whitespace from the piped string uppercase | Returns `.toUpperCase()` of the piped string values(x1) | Formats piped value as an array.
+Objects are converted to an array of key values, and any values for keys specified in x1 (comma delimited string) are excluded.
 If the key values are themselves objects, the `_key` key is appended and references the parent key.

 ## Scope Modifiers